Black Pearl (Pirates of the Caribbean): Background

 The Black Pearl is the titular pirate ship that appears in Pirates of the Caribbean: The Curse of the Black Pearl.
 Similar to how Jack Sparrow was compared to Han Solo from the Star Wars franchise, the Black Pearl was compared to the Millennium Falcon at least once by James Ward Byrkit, a creative consultant of Gore Verbinski's Pirates trilogy, in the Disney+ series Prop Culture.
-"And so, the Black Pearl, we needed it to feel very different than the others.
-It's haunted, it's a special place.
-Wherever you look, you feel like you're being watched.
-This idea that the sails actually had personality to it, the way they were ripped, they almost had faces coming out.
-And yet, it's Jack Sparrow's Millennium Falcon.
+"It's Jack Sparrow's Millennium Falcon.
 You know?
 It's his ship that he loves so much.
 So you have to not hate it, you actually have to think it's kind of beautiful."
 As hinted in the films' backstory, the Black Pearl was once a merchant ship named Wicked Wench while Jack Sparrow was a merchant sailor for the East India Trading Company.
 The name Wicked Wench originates from the Pirates of the Caribbean attraction at Disneyland Park, which is shown shelling a fort.